 What is a Citation and Citation Style?

-Before moving forward with APA and MLA style guides and differences between them, you need to learn what a citation and citation style is.
+Before moving forward with APA and MLA style guides and the differences between them, you need to learn what a citation and citation style is.
 A citation is added into the academic papers and essays to refer back to the source of information and to credit the original author.

-It includes the name of the author, date of publication, name of the publisher, year of publication, page number, in case of books, anthologies and journals, name of the journal, edition, DOI (Digital Object Identifier) and the online source from where the data is retrieved.
+It includes the name of the author, date of publication, name of the publisher, year of publication, page number, in case of books, anthologies, and journals, name of the journal, edition, DOI (Digital Object Identifier), and the online source from where the data is retrieved.
 A citation is important to avoid plagiarism and to add credibility to your academic work.

-Universally, there are three main types of citation styles: APA, MLA and Chicago.
+Universally, there are three main types of citation styles: APA, MLA, and Chicago.

 APA vs MLA - What are the Differences?

-APA format citation is similar to MLA format in quite some things like both of them use font type and size, Times New Roman 12pt, margins are one inch all around and the paper is double spaced.
+APA format citation is similar to MLA format in quite some ways like both of them use font type and size, Times New Roman 12pt, margins are one inch all around, and the paper is double spaced.
 However, where they have some similar aspects, there are a number of differences between them that could not be avoided.
 Learn and follow them completely if you do not want your teacher to minus your score.